Reentrant Localization Transitions in a Topological Anderson Insulator: A Study of a Generalized Su-Schrieffer-Heeger Quasicrystal: Dynamical Detection

-To detect the topological transition associated with the localization transition in the expansion dynamics, we present a plot of the time-averaged mean-square displacement $\langle \overline{\xi^2}\rangle$ and $\langle \overline{C} \rangle$ as a function of $\Delta$ for $v=2$ with $L=100$ and $10$, shown in Fig.~\ref{Fig10}(a) and (b), respectively.
-According to the phase diagram in Fig.~\ref{Fig7}, the system is in the intermediate phase for $\Delta=0.45$ and $v=2$, with a correspondingly high value of $\langle \overline{\xi^2}\rangle$.
-Upon increasing $\Delta$, the system enters the localized phase with a sharp decrease of $\langle \overline{\xi^2}\rangle$.
-As $\Delta$ increases, the system reenters the intermediate phase, and the corresponding $\langle \overline{\xi^2}\rangle$ rapidly increases.
-However, for $\Delta>1.5$, $\langle \overline{\xi^2}\rangle$ decreases rapidly, indicating that all the states are localized once again.
+To detect the topological transition associated with the localization transition in the expansion dynamics, we present a plot of the time-averaged mean-square displacement $\langle \overline{\xi^2}\rangle$ and $\langle \overline{C} \rangle$ as a function of $\Delta$ for $v=2$ with $L=1000$ and $10$, shown in Fig.~\ref{Fig9}(a) and (b), respectively.
+In conventional disordered systems, a consistent trend is the decrease in mean-square displacement as disorder strength increases, indicating increased localization.
+However, in contrast, Fig.~\ref{Fig9} illustrates an unconventional behavior: $\langle \overline{\xi^2}\rangle$ undergoes an anomalous shift as disorder strength increases.
+This indicates an anomalous change in the system's localization degree and suggests the possibility of a reentrant localization transition within the system.
+Our numerical and analytical discussions verify the occurrence of a reentrant localization phenomenon in the system.
+As seen in Fig.~\ref{Fig9}, when $\Delta>1.5$, $\langle \overline{\xi^2}\rangle$ decreases rapidly, indicating that all the states are localized once again and the reentrant localization emerges.
 At the same time, the system entered the TAI region, as evidenced by a jump of $\langle \overline{C} \rangle$ from $0$ to $1$.
 These results suggest that reentrant localization occurs in association with the TAI transition.
-Comparison with the results in Fig.~\ref{Fig10}(b) reveals a similar transition process for a small sized system $L=10$.
-The above analyses indicate that expansion dynamics can be used to detect the coincidence of the TAI and reentrant localization transitions.
+A comparison with the results in Fig.~\ref{Fig9}(b) reveals a similar transition process for a small-sized system $L=10$.
+The above analyses indicate that the expansion dynamics can be used to detect the consistency of the TAI and reentrant localization transitions.